kubernetes-sigs/kind/site/content/docs/contributing/project-scope.md

 Some things we can likely never cover in a reasonable way:

-- Cloud provider / CCM
+- Cloud provider / [CCM]
-- Some of the node testing
+- Some of the node testing (which portions exactly is currently unclear)
-- Being a strange alternative library to "docker compose" etc.
+- Being an alternative to "docker compose" etc.
 - Replacing [Phippy][phippy] ❤️ 🦒 ❤️
 - ...